 Some clients object to any discussion that they may have partly been to blame for their injuries; we assure you, however, that many courts find injured persons at least partially to blame for the fall and there is nothing wrong with admitting any role you may have had early in the process to ease settlement discussions.

-HOW CAN YOU ASSIST WITH PROVING THE FAULT OF THE DEFENDANT IN A SLIP AND FALL CASE?
+HOW CAN YOU ASSIST A SLIP AND FALL INJURY LAWYER WITH PROVING THE FAULT OF THE DEFENDANT IN A SLIP AND FALL CASE?

 - Take photographs of the precise area you fell, marking the spot you slipped on the face of the photograph.
 Date the photographs on the reverse and indicate who took the photograph;